DjordjeMandic/GirsUIRB/README.md

-# GirsUIRB
+# GirsUIRB (based on AGirs)
- Girs infrared server for the Universal IR Blaster V0.2
+ PlatformIO project ready for flashing to Universal IR Blaster V0.2 board